-Where schools wish to fund new capital expenditure in full from delegated budgets, the Interim Chief Education Officer should be notified of proposals in all instances so that:
+Where schools wish to fund new capital expenditure in full from delegated budgets, the Director of Schools & Children's Service should be notified of proposals in all instances so that:

-- where the expenditure exceeds £20,000 in primary and special schools, and £30,000 in secondary schools in any one year, the Interim Chief Education Officer can advise on the merits of the proposed expenditure in terms of the provision of education at the school. - where the premises are owned by the LA, the Interim Chief Education Officer and Director of Finance, Resources & Customer Services can advise as to the technical aspects of the planned works - the Interim Chief Education Officer can consider the funding of any additional revenue costs arising from the project within the Individual Schools Budget, where this is the case. - the Director of Finance, Resources & Customer Services can correctly record the expenditure in the LA's accounts.
+- where the expenditure exceeds £20,000 in primary and special schools, and £30,000 in secondary schools in any one year, the Director of Schools & Children's Service can advise on the merits of the proposed expenditure in terms of the provision of education at the school. - where the premises are owned by the LA, the Director of Schools & Children's Service and Director of Finance, Resources & Customer Services can advise as to the technical aspects of the planned works - the Director of Schools & Children's Service can consider the funding of any additional revenue costs arising from the project within the Individual Schools Budget, where this is the case. - the Director of Finance, Resources & Customer Services can correctly record the expenditure in the LA's accounts.